ChrstphrHll/npc_gen/students/Melcyn Taeral.md

 # Melcyn Taeral
 ---
 ### Description
-- Firbolg Sorcerer from Aldercrown Empire
+- Firbolg Sorcerer from Verdain
 - 4th year Diplomacy student in Treskal
-- short frizzy brunette hair that's plain, Green eyes, and Pale Gray skin
+- short straight dark red hair that's wild, Green eyes, and Pale Gray skin
 - Is Devoted and Lazy, and has Finesse as their ideal

 ### Organizations